uncms-dev/uncms/docs/links-app.md

 ## Configuration

-Ensure both `cms.apps.pages` and `cms.apps.links` are in your project's `INSTALLED_APPS`.
+Ensure both `uncms.apps.pages` and `uncms.apps.links` are in your project's `INSTALLED_APPS`.
 If they weren't already, you will need to migrate:

 ```
 $ ./manage.py migrate